makersacademy/airport_challenge/README.md

 ### Instructions

-In command line, type :
+In command line, type the following to run the program:
 ```
 irb
 2.4.0 :001 > require './lib/airport.rb'